oxen-io/session-file-server-old/README.md

 An App.net compatible API implemented as an App.net client.

-This is a piece of software that you can run to emulate the app.net API that all the existing app.net apps could connect to, if we can convince app developers to include an API root in their app.net software.
+This is a piece of software that you can run to emulate the app.net API that all the existing app.net apps could connect to (if we can convince 3rd party app developers to include a configurable API root in their app.net software).
 This way we can keep the community and software intact.

 Compatibility is goal #1.